phiryll/lexy/README.md

 * `complex64`, `complex128`
   The encoded order is real part first, imaginary part second.
 * `*math.big.Rat`
-  `nil` is less than all non-nil values.
+  `nil` is less than all non-`nil` values.
-  The encoded order for non-nil values is signed numerator first, positive denominator second.
+  The encoded order for non-`nil` values is signed numerator first, positive denominator second.
   There is no way to encode rational numbers with a lexicographical order that isn't lossy.
   The closest you can get is to convert them to (possibly rounded) big.Floats and encode those.

-Lexy does not encode these out-of-the-box, but you can always write a custom Codec.
+Lexy does not encode these out-of-the-box, but you can always write a custom `Codec`.

 * struct types
-  Examples are provided to show how to build your own Codecs, including for struct types.
+  Examples are provided to show how to build your own `Codec`s, including for struct types.
-  The inherent limitations of generic types and reflection in go make it impossible to do this in a general way without having a parallel, but completely separate, set of non-generic Codecs.
+  The inherent limitations of generic types and reflection in go make it impossible to do this in a general way without having a parallel, but completely separate, set of non-generic `Codec`s.
+  Writing your own `Codec` is much simpler and safer alternative.
 * `uint`, `int`, `uintptr`
   These types have implementation-specific sizes.
 * function types